MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Compute/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -AadClientSecret
-Specifies the client secret of the Azure AD application that has permissions to write secrets to **KeyVault**.
+Specifies the client secret of the Microsoft Entra application that has permissions to write secrets to **KeyVault**.

 ```yaml
 Type: String